Sandiacre: Geography

-Examples of lace making and furniture making can still be found today.
-The discovery of local ironstone led to the development of Stanton Ironworks in 1787.
-DB Cargo UK's Toton depot, which lies on the edge of Sandiacre, was a main employer in the town a number of years ago.

-Although there is currently no railway station, the town was once home to a terminal on the Midland Railway, and passenger trains travelling on the London St Pancras - Manchester Piccadilly line still passed along the border with Stapleford during 2003–2004.
-Transport links to Nottingham, Derby and the surrounding area are currently provided by Trentbarton.
+History

 The parish church is Saint Giles' Church, which dates back to the 10th century.
 There is also a Methodist church in the town.
 The old village lock-up still exists, situated near to St. Giles.

-The 1801 census recorded Sandiacre's population as 405.
-By 1901, this had risen to 2,954, with the 1971 census reporting a population of 7,792.
+The 1801 census recorded Sandiacre's population as 405; by 1901 this had risen to 2,954, with the 1971 census reporting a population of 7,792.
 The current population is now hovering at an estimated 9,000.

+The discovery of local ironstone led to the development of Stanton Ironworks in 1787.